limresgrp/GEqTrain/README.md

 # 💻 Running on an HPC Cluster (SLURM)
 Running on a supercomputer typically involves three main steps: loading a pre-configured software environment, installing GEqTrain into a personal Python virtual environment, and submitting your job to the workload manager (e.g., SLURM).

-## Step 1: Set Up the Environment**
+## Step 1: Set Up the Environment
 While specific commands vary between clusters, the general process is similar.
-Here, we use a CSCS-like system with the uenv environment manager as a representative example.Find a Suitable Environment:
+Here, we use a CSCS-like system with the uenv environment manager as a representative example.

+1. **Find a Suitable Environment**:
 First, search for a pre-built environment that includes a recent version of PyTorch and CUDA.

     ```bash